mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

                         * storing the refresh token is safer: you can revoke it if you find that it was exposed
                     * should be considered as sensitive as user credentials
                         * nuanced: using refresh token requires client authentication
-                            * but in mobiles / public client you don't have client credentials - so only refresh token
                             * when attacker gains access to both, users are in major trouble
+                            * digression: in mobiles / public client you don't have client credentials
-                    * minimum security requirement: guaranteeing confidential storage
+                    * security
-                        * move refresh tokens to an isolated service in architecture
+                        * refresh tokens can be moved to an isolated service in architecture
                             * main application can request a new access token from this service
                             * only service has access to the encrypted refresh tokens and associated keys
-                    * refresh token rotation
                         * each refresh gives new token and **new refresh token**: `rf1 -> (at2, rf2)`
                             * detect refresh token abuse: if refresh token was reused => invalidate new tokens immediately
                                 * what if stolen token is never used twice?
                                   * security relies on seeing token twice
                                   * scenario: attacker steals token and waits until application goes offline (user closed app, is on the airplane etc)
-            1. web application can then use the Access Token to gain access to the target API
+            1. Grok AI can then use the Access Token to gain access to the target API
+            1. Grok AI creates a secure session for you (e.g., via an HttpOnly cookie) and you are now logged in
+                * creates a user session in its own system (e.g., a session ID stored in a DB or memory)
+                * sends a secure Set-Cookie response back to your browser
+                    * `Set-Cookie: session=abcxyz; HttpOnly; Secure; SameSite=Lax`
+                        * HttpOnly: JavaScript can’t access it (mitigates XSS)
+                        * Secure: Only sent over HTTPS
+                        * SameSite: Prevents the browser from sending it in cross-site requests (helps block CSRF)
     * to mitigate the risk of stealing authorization code you can use PKCE
         * stands for: Proof Key for Code Exchange
-        * problem with standard authorization code flow
+        * problem with standard authorization code flow: public client
-            * intercepting authorization code + public client
+            * public client does not have client secret
-                * opposite of confidential client
-                    * no real way of authenticating themselves
+                * no real way of authenticating themselves => intercepting authorization code is enough
                 * example
                     * native apps
                         * decompiling the app will reveal the Client Secret